QubitPi/knowledge-graph-spec/spec/Section 2 -- Data Structure.md

 graph.
 These pairs are known as _edges_ (also called _links_), and for a directed graph are also known as _edges_ but also sometimes _arrows_ or _arcs_.

-A graph contains multiple definitions, either nodes or links
+A graph contains 2 definitions, nodes and/or links.
 Graphs are only valid if

 1. both nodes and links are present
 2. only nodes are present